ahmedgfathy/bitna/docs/USER_PROFILE_MANAGEMENT.md

 # User Profile Management Guide

 ## Overview
-This guide explains how user profiles work in the Bitna CRM system, how they're created, stored, and how to modify them.
+This guide explains how user profiles work in the Contaboo CRM system, how they're created, stored, and how to modify them.

 ---